broodminder/userguide/en/docs/30_sensors.md

 ### Spring

-We have a video talking about spring maintenance on the support page at [mybroodminder.com/resources](https://mybroodminder.com/app/resources).
+We have a video talking about spring maintenance on the support page at
+<a href="https://mybroodminder.com/app/resources" target="_blank">mybroodminder.com/resources</a>.
 In the spring, it is a good time to clean up your devices.
 You can use 91% or better Isopropyl or Ethyl Alcohol, it will not harm the electronics.

 You can place the wrappers in the freezer and then propolis will break off more easily.